First-Year Student Scholarships

 The provides students with the opportunity to expand their thinking and personal limits through the study and exchange of ideas with other scholars.
 Honors students receive a $8,000 scholarship over four years ($2,000/year).

-Students with a parent or sibling who is currently enrolled full-time, or who is a graduate of Fisher, will automatically receive a Legacy Award of $1,000 per year.
+Students with a parent, grandparent, or sibling who is currently enrolled full-time, or who is a graduate of Fisher, will automatically receive a Legacy Award of $1,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 Service Scholars Program

 The Service Scholars Program recognizes high school seniors who demonstrate an ongoing interest in serving others through community service.
-Recipients receive yearly awards equaling one-half the total cost of tuition and room and board.
+Recipients receive yearly awards equaling one-half the total cost of tuition, and room and board for resident students.

-All freshman applicants are automatically considered for merit scholarships without regard to financial eligibility.
-Most merit scholarships range from $7,500 to $18,000 per year.
+All first-year student applicants are automatically considered for merit scholarships without regard to financial eligibility.
+Most merit scholarships range from $7,500 to $19,000 per year.

 Scholarship eligibility is based on high school grade point average, strength of curriculum, and SAT or ACT scores (if submitted).
 Eligible students are automatically notified by the Office of Admissions.
 Merit awards can not be combined with the Service Scholars and First Generation Scholarships.

-Note: Fisher is test-optional for fall 2021 and fall 2022.
+Note: Fisher is test-optional.
 You do not need to submit SAT or ACT scores to be considered for merit scholarships.